Judge Sides with Survivors Against The Weinstein Company as Court Grants Motion to Lift Stay

 The bankruptcy judge also stated that it will not be up her to liquidate the claims.
 The claims will now be handled by Judge Hellerstein in federal court, which will be the next stage.
 Currently there are nine motions to dismiss filed by TWC and the rest of the defendants.
 Plaintiffs responded to those motions, and defendants have until June 29, 2018, to reply before Judge Hellerstein decides the motions to dismiss.
 According to the case’s filings, Hellerstein “expressed doubt” that he would grant defendants’ motions to dismiss.

 If you were assaulted by Harvey Weinstein, find out more about the lawsuit.
-Hagens Berman’s attorneys achieved a nationwide sexual harassment settlement on behalf of 16,000 women and also tried the first ever sexual harassment case in Washington state in 1985.
+Hagens Berman’s attorneys achieved a nationwide sexual harassment settlement on behalf of 16,000 women and also tried the first ever sexual harassment case in Washington state.

 In the most recent lawsuit, filed June 1, 2018, in the U.S. District Court for the Southern District of New York, the plaintiffs state they were lured by Miramax or TWC employees and isolated with Weinstein in his office and hotel rooms to discuss involvement in a project.
 The suit highlights that at all times, Weinstein’s victims and those who met to discuss projects or audition for him “operated under duress and the threat of being blacklisted” by Weinstein and major producers at Miramax if they refused, or spoke up.